Cook Islands

 Te Ara: The Encyclopedia of New Zealand

 Although this is an excellent starting point for all questions about New Zealand Aotearoa, you will also find useful information relating to the Cook Islands.
-If we scroll down to the bottom of the page we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.
+If we look down to the bottom of the page we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.

-- Go to Stories and find the letter 'C'.
+• Go to Stories and find the letter C.

-- Select Cook Islanders.
+• Select Cook Islanders.

-You can choose from a number of topics here, and remember to look at the External links and sources for other suggested resources.
+• Remember to look at the External links and sources for other suggested resources.

 New Zealand Ministry of Foreign Affairs and Trade

-- Select 'Pacific Islands' on the left-hand side of the page.
+• Choose Australia and Pacific on the left-hand side of the page.

 Tips: We like sites like this because they’re reliable.
 You can tell because of their web address – they have either .govt or .ac, meaning they are from government or educational organisations.
 They’re also New Zealand sites, so relevant for us.